Chris Tarrant: Awards and honours

-Tarrant was voted Number 38 in ITV's TV's 50 Greatest Stars list of 2006.
+Tarrant was ranked number 38 in ITV's TV's 50 Greatest Stars poll of 2006.

 In August 2010, Tarrant was awarded a place on Birmingham's Walk of Stars, and made an honorary citizen of Birmingham.
 On receiving the award, he said, "I love it here.
 I'm an honorary Brummie.
 I owe everything that has happened in my career to my start in Birmingham with ATV and Tiswas.
 I'm very proud to have my own bit of pavement on Broad Street in Brum."